 The Rio Grande Institute for Soft Computing (RioSoft) is committed to serving private-sector and U.S. government needs in researching and developing intelligent decision-support systems and tools that aid in many aspects of strategic decision-making.
 Soft computing which includes fuzzy logic, neural networks, and evolutionary computation are used for modeling, analysis, and control of complex dynamical processes in various software-hardware integrated architectures.
 In addition RioRoboLab, a NASA Ames funded laboratory, provides facilities for research and development of intelligent autonomous and semi-autonomous systems focusing on advanced concepts of energy harvesting and energy scavenging from ambient energy sources.
 Research sponsors include the Defense Threat Reduction Agency, Defense Advanced Research Projects Agency, Los Alamos National Laboratory, and NASA.
 The director of RioSoft and RioRoboLab is Prof. Nadipuram “Ram” Prasad of the Klipsch School.

 Faculty and students in the VLSI Laboratory are involved in the design and analysis of analog and mixed-signal microelectronic circuits and systems.
+The NMSU Cadence website describes how Cadence products are used in the design, simulation, and verification of integrated circuits.
 Current research areas include high-frequency analog VLSI design; low-voltage, low-power circuits; high performance operational amplifiers and operational transconductance amplifiers; power management circuits; analog image processing; and CMOS image sensors.
 Research sponsors include the Los Alamos National Laboratories and Agilent technologies.
 The director of the VLSI Laboratory is IEEE Fellow Prof. Jaime Ramirez-Angulo.